 Mild Cognitive Impairment

-People with mild cognitive impairment (MCI) have problems with memory, language, thinking or judgement that are greater than the cognitive changes associated with normal aging.
-Family, friends and the person with MCI may notice these changes and they can be measured in tests, but the changes in cognitive abilities are not serious enough to interfere with daily life and independence.
+People with mild cognitive impairment (MCI) may have problems with memory, language, thinking and judgement that are greater than the cognitive changes associated with normal aging.
+Family, friends and the person with MCI may notice these changes and can be measured in tests, but the changes in cognitive abilities are not serious enough to interfere with daily life and independence.

 MCI may increase your risk of developing Alzheimer’s disease or another dementia.
 However, some people remain stable and others may even show an improvement in cognitive abilities over time.
 Not everyone diagnosed with MCI goes on to develop Alzheimer’s.